 7. Test out productivity methods

 It can be difficult to stay motivated and productive when working from home when you are following the same routine day in day out.
 So if you ever find yourself grinding to a halt, switch it up; the right productivity method can make all the difference.
 The famous ‘pomodoro’ technique where you split your workday into 25-minute chunks with 5-minute breaks has been a favourite here at Isoline!
 Other great tactics include time boxing and the two-minute rule which can be used for quick tasks.
+Remember to share your tactics with your team members for good remote team communication.

 8. Avoid unwanted distractions